If we determine suicide or concerning or harmful sexual behaviour, we must create a person characteristic to record this.

 Recording decision responses

 We use contact records, casenotes, or reports of concern to record decision responses.
-For tamariki in care, we also talk directly with the allocated social worker or their supervisor.
+For tamariki and rangatahi in care, we also talk directly with the allocated social worker or their supervisor.

 During after hours when social workers are unavailable, an email should be sent in place of the two-way conversation in addition to the CYRAS reminder.